 The point of this post is to let you know that fixing a water damaged phone is, at best, a 50/50 proposition.
-We know because we gave it a Herculean effort for about 6 months before deciding to give up on the repair because a 50% success rate is not something we strive for.
-95-100% is more our ballpark.
+We know because we have made several different attempts to make this repair work and the best that we can do, or anyone else we’ve ever heard of, is about a 50% long-term success ratio.

 - Some of the non-motherboard components get damaged.
 This might be the battery, screen, power button, charging port, etc. These are generally pretty easy to replace and not a problem if you can identify which components are bad.

 - Some of the components on the motherboard get shorted out and damaged beyond repair.
 This basically turns your phone into a paperweight (you can do some soldering tricks but they aren’t usually economically feasible).

 - Some of the wiring on the motherboard corrodes and creates a shortage with other wiring.
 This is often fixable – at least in the short term.

 The biggest problem with water damage is this: It doesn’t all happen at once.

 Think about a rusting car.
 Your car doesn’t rust the first winter you drive it on salt-covered roads.
 But after 10 years of winter driving you start to see rust.
 Then every year a little more rust.
 It develops slowly over time.

 The same thing happens with water damaged cell phones – only instead of years we’re talking days or weeks.
 You can clean everything out using a sonic cleaner and electronics safe cleaning solution.
 That might remove 95% of all corrosion and debris.
 But that other 5% doesn’t stay put.
 Like rust on a car, it slowly starts to grow over the course of a week, a month, or 3 months.
 It will begin to spread until one day your wifi won’t work, your camera goes out, your phone stops charging, the screen goes black, or some combination of all those things.

 Should You Get Your Water Damaged Phone Fixed?